Copper is the new gold

 The Udokan copper deposit in Siberia is even more ambitious.
 Russian metals tycoon Alisher Usmanov, one of the richest men in the country and also the owner of diversified metallurgy company Metalloinvest, won an auction and paid $500mn for the Udokan licence twelve years ago.

-As bne IntelliNews reported, ground has now been broken on the deposit which is difficult to get to as it is in a remote part of Siberia and in awkward hilly geography where temperatures fall to the minus 50s in winter, making it one of the hardest deposits in the world to develop.
-But the first facilities are already working and the first copper is expected sometime in 2023.
+As bne IntelliNews reported, ground has now been broken on the deposit, which is difficult to get to as it is in a remote part of Siberia and in awkward hilly geography where temperatures fall to the minus 50s in winter, making it one of the hardest deposits in the world to develop.

+In the meanwhile, the infrastructure works at Udokan have dramatically progressed.
+Its operator, which has just rebranded and turned from being Baikal Mining Company to Udokan Copper, reported in late November that the integral readiness of the project of the construction of a mining and metallurgical plant in Udokan exceeds 40%.

+In January 2021, it began construction of a railway base at BAM (Baikal-Amur Mainline) for the transportation of marketable products.
+According to Udokan Copper by mid-2022, it is planned to complete the construction and begin operation soon – starting commercial mining and processing at the level of 12mn tonnes of ore per year.
+The enterprise will produce 135-137,000 tonnes of pure copper – in copper cathodes (50%) and sulfide concentrate (50%).
+The company forecasts that its output will increase by at least 30%.
+The company will produce cathode copper and sulphide concentrate.
+The expected development period of the deposit is 50-60 years.

 Soviet geologists discovered the deposit back in the late 1940s by accident.
 They were not looking for copper but for uranium, as the Cold War was just getting underway, but because of the technical difficulties it has remained untouched since then.